artetecha/artetecha-platform/README.md

 ## Platform.sh

-***Disclaimer**: I am not affiliated with Platform.sh in any way, shape or form.
-I am simply a happy user.*

 Platform.sh provide an incredibly flexible and powerful PaaS.
 As they like to call it, it is the Idea-to-Cloud PaaS.
 With a GitHub integration, you can have a child environment cloned from your a parent environment (the root of the tree is usually the production environment) for each pull request, and a Status Check that runs a build on Platform.sh out of the new branch, so to verify that the changes do not break anything.
 Upon merging a PR, the code is deployed straight to the parent environment.

 Feel free to poke around the Platform.sh configuration files in this repo to see how the sites were set up with a multi-container deployment comprising of various services.